What is Renters Insurance and Do You Need it in New York?

 What Exactly Does Renters Insurance Cover?

-While coverage may vary from policy to policy, renter's insurance can cover a lot and offer renters peace of mind.
+While coverage may vary from policy to policy, renter's insurance can cover much and offer renters peace of mind.

 Loss or Damage to Possessions